No. 30 Squadron RAF: Second World War (1939–1945)

 On 25 May 1944, the squadron was pulled out of the front line back to Yelahanka near Bangalore for re-equipment with American Republic P-47 Thunderbolts.
 It returned to action in October, carrying out bomber and transport escort, and ground attack with guns, bombs and napalm.
 It operated in support of XV Corps of the British Indian Army until the end of March.
 Operating from Akyab, the squadron supported Operation Dracula, the Anglo-Indian amphibious landings at Rangoon on 1 May.
 Following the capture of Rangoon, with a lull of operations, the squadron was pulled out of the front line to prepare for Operation Zipper, the planned British invasion of Malaya, but the Japanese surrender on 15 August meant that the squadron was not needed to support the landings.

 Cold War (1946–1990s)

-After the Japanese surrender, No. 30 Squadron remained in India and in March 1946 its Thunderbolts were replaced by the Hawker Tempest F.2.
+After the Japanese surrender, No. 30 Squadron remained in India and in March 1946 its Thunderbolts were replaced by the Hawker Tempest F.2, operating over the North-West frontier and carrying out a similar air policing role as it did in its pre-war time in Iraq.
 The squadron lost its aircraft on 1 December 1946, before being disbanded on 1 April 1947 at Agra.